 The specific answers lie in for what the product’s purpose or application is intended.
 Hemp oil is generally expected to be a full spectrum organic oil extract from commercial hemp (Cannabis ruderalis) where CBD oil more of a constructed substance that varies in characteristics and ingredients that facilitate it use or specific application.

-For example, Hemp oil has typically been used for pet products and CBD oil almost never is (unless costs come down).
+For example, Hemp oil has typically been used for pet products and CBD oil more recently due to relaxed "CBD-related" federal laws.
+CBD manufacturing costs are coming down as well.

 My feeling is that in order for CBD oil to be properly classified as such, the CBD needs to be isolated from other psychoactive cannabinoids.
 I could go on for days, but the important thing to remember is that commercial hemp oil contains about .3% THC while CBD oil is isolated from the THC cannabinoid.